 If you aren’t qualified for a brief but the topic overlaps into an area that you have studied or perhaps completed a module in, we will be happy to consider adding a manual bid so please send us a message about this.

-Our seasonal period closely follows the academic term, meaning that there are busy and quiet times depending on what time of year it is.
-For example, from around March to May we are at our peak period, whereas from late May to July we are a lot quieter, meaning that there is less work to pick up.
+The seasonal period closely follows the academic term, meaning that there are busy and quiet times depending on what time of year it is.
+For example, from around March to May we are at our peak period for the amount of work we can bring in for you, whereas from late May to July we are a lot quieter, meaning that there is less work to pick up.

-Another factor to consider is the subject or subjects in which you are qualified – if it is something quite niche, such as Quantity Surveying, there may not be a lot of work on the system for you.
-Topics such as Business, Law and Health tend to be more popular so there is a greater amount of these orders on the system.
+Another factor to consider is the subject or subjects in which you are qualified – if it is something quite niche, such as Quantity Surveying, there may not be a lot of work we can secure for you.
+Topics such as Business, Law and Health tend to be more popular so there is a greater amount of work that we can obtain for you.

 We try to be fair in our delegating process to ensure that the work is spread evenly amongst bidders.
 However, the amount of work that you are assigned also depends on how well you are doing.
-If we have an issue with any briefs that you complete we will be upfront and clear about what is required, but if you aren’t willing to make changes or are obtuse, we are less likely to offer you further work.
+If we have an issue with any briefs that you complete we will be upfront and clear about what is required, but if you aren’t willing to make changes or are obtuse, we are less likely to secure you further work and may even end our agent position with yourself.

 Although we understand that extenuating circumstances can arise and impact delivery time, it is very important that work isn’t late.
 The standard delivery time for weekdays is 2pm, and 12pm at the weekend.

-We have a guarantee to our clients that their work will be completed on time, meaning that if the work is late they can claim a full refund and receive their work for free.
+You give a guarantee to your customers that your work will be completed on time, meaning that if the work is late they can claim a full refund and receive your work for free.
 Bearing this in mind, if you are working on a brief and feel you may not get it in on time, please let us know in plenty of time.
-We can then get in touch with the client and try to agree an extension – please do not assume that if you ask for an extension, it will be granted.
+We can then get in touch with the customer and try to agree an extension – please do not assume that if you ask for an extension, it will be granted.
 Delivering your work on time is a very important part of being a freelance writer with Academic Knowledge.

 All work needs to be submitted through the control panel of your Academic Knowledge account.
 The brief will be in the ‘My Briefs’ tab, under the ‘Briefs I’m Writing’ section.
 When you click on the brief, you will be able to view the details and also submit the work once it has been completed.
 If you scroll to the bottom of the page, you will be able to select the ‘Ready to upload your work’ button, and there you will be able to send it to us.

-Primarily students (studying at undergraduate and masters level) looking for assistance.
-However, we have also serviced lecturers, members of the general public, companies, and other research bodies.
+Your customers will primarily be students (studying at undergraduate and masters level) looking for assistance.
+However, we have also sourced lecturers, members of the general public, companies, and other research bodies.
 For more details on our customers, see the ‘About Us‘ page.

 There are two ways to view work that is available.
 The main method is to log into your online account and view the ‘Available Work’ tab of your account.
 Here, you can also filter the list of work to show work that you are not marked as eligible for.